Being a Fiercely Independent Entrepreneur Stunts Your Business

-Small business owners need to choose their team wisely.
-Don’t settle for a new hire when there are red flags or you feel something is “off” about that person.
+Firm owners need to choose their team wisely.
+Don’t settle for a new hire when there are red flags or you feel something is off about that person.
 That decision will cost you time, frustration and money in the long run.
-Instead, you want to surround yourself with people who buy into your culture and share your mission.
+Instead, aim to surround yourself with people who buy into your culture and share your mission.

 The Island of Independence

-Maybe this ideal scenario enticed you to start your business.
-You believed there was a better way to do things.
-You were prepared to tackle the challenges that came with business ownership.
+Consider what enticed you to start your accounting firm.
+Did you believe there was a better way to do things?
+Or, your side hustle turned into a full-time business?
+Whatever the reason, you were prepared to tackle the challenges that come with business ownership.

 You don’t want someone else dictating how you work or when you work.
-You decided that the benefits outweigh the risks.
-You’re proud of your business.
+When you run your firm, and set boundaries, the benefits outweigh the risks.

 Your entrepreneurial spirit has pros and cons.
 Start ups wear many hats and do it all.
 But you can’t grow, unless you align with key people.
-If you continue in business as a solopreneur, your island of independence will limit your success.
+If you continue working solo in your firm, your island of independence will limit your success.

 - Delegate.
 Your fierce independence gets things started.
-You intimately know your business and its goals.
-And often, you believe that you’re the best person for the job.
+You maintain high standards – especially regarding client relationships.
+As a result, you believe you’re the best person for the job.
 Delegating to others feels cumbersome and tedious.

 - Assistance.
 Even when you are overwhelmed, you don’t know how to ask for help.
-Saying “yes” to anything that comes your way keeps you doing everything.
-This means you’ve given up some personal time to do it all.
+Saying yes to anything that comes your way keeps you doing everything.
+This means you’ve given up some personal time to please someone else.

 - Approachable.
 Because you are busy and focused, people hesitate to approach you.
 Your tasks come first and everyone knows it.

-As the leader of your business, how long can this last before burning out?
+As the leader of your accounting firm, how long can this last before burning out?
 This isn’t what you signed up for.
 Overloading yourself with tasks limits your potential.
 How long will you endure this before you’re ready to lighten your load?

 Start Building Connections

-As a fiercely independent entrepreneur, you are holding back your business.
-The toll it takes extends beyond your business.
+As a fiercely independent entrepreneur, you are holding back your firm’s growth.
+The toll it takes extends beyond your firm.
 Ongoing overwhelm leads to depression, strained relationships and physical health issues.

-Follow these steps to feel freer, to grow your business faster and reduce the overwhelm.
+Follow these steps to free up your time, grow your firm faster and reduce overwhelm.

 - Lighten your load.
 You want to do it all, but you don’t need to.
 Start unpacking your tasks and give some to other people.
-You deserve to get some things off your plate.
+You deserve to get lower-level tasks off your plate.
 Delegating can feel like giving away your baby at first.
 Hand off small tasks first.
 Pass forward the things which feel like punishment.
-This frees you up to think creatively about your business.
+This frees you up to think creatively about your firm.

 - Team talk.
-Switch from “me” to “we” thinking.
+Switch from me to we thinking.
 Include people you trust in your decision making process.
 As a fiercely independent entrepreneur, asking for help is difficult.
 Align yourself with people who enjoy doing the tasks you dread.
 Remember to thank people for their help.
-As the leader in your business, you’ll want to encourage everyone to contribute.
+As the CEO of your firm, you want to encourage everyone to contribute.
 Start emphasizing how the entire team benefits.
-Once you realize you don’t have to have all the answers, the team will connect and add vibrancy to your enterprise.
+Once you realize you don’t have to have all the answers, the team will connect and add vibrancy to your accounting firm.

 Join In to Be Successful